etipton/etipton.github.io/_posts/2014-02-12-ios-shared-barbuttonitems.markdown

     <img src="/images/connect-barbutton.png" width=600 />

 The final step is to programmatically add the BarButtonItem to all child ViewControllers.
-Add this code to your new class, replacing "addButton" with the name of your IBOutlet property:
+First, tell your new class to conform to the UINavigationControllerDelegate protocol.
+Then, add this code to your new class, replacing "addButton" with the name of your IBOutlet property:

 {% highlight obj-c %}
 - (void)viewDidLoad